 This program will prioritize LMI property owners, regardless of whether they live on the land or are leasing it to others.
 In order to ensure that 70% of the allocation is spent on LMI households per HUD rules, the County will always give priority to houses below that income threshold.
 The County has elected to utilize additional prioritization procedures beyond those mandated by HUD and the GLO.
-In descending order, the County will prioritize veterans, disabled persons, elderly persons, female heads of households, and households with members below the age of 18.
-This additional prioritization policy will apply to both LMI and UN applicants.
-When multiple applicants fall under the same prioritization criteria (for example, are both veterans and LMI) the applications will be considered on a first come first serve basis depending on the date they submitted their application to the County.
+In descending order, the County will prioritize disabled persons, single-parent households, racial and ethnic minorities, veterans, elderly persons, and households with members below the age of 18.
+This prioritization policy will apply to both LMI and UN applicants.
+When multiple applicants fall under the same prioritization criteria the applications will be considered on a first come first serve basis depending on the date they submitted their application to the County.